with this. Read more about the Cookies used here.

 You must also contact your district council’s planning department to confirm whether planning permission is needed.
 If required you’ll need to get this before submitting your request to us.

-If your proposed access serves 2 or more dwellings it will not be classified as a domestic vehicle access (dropped kerbs), and you cannot apply through this process.
-You must contact the infrastructure planning team to submit a ‘Major S184’ application, email: email@example.com
+If your proposed access serves; 2 or more dwellings, a commercial or industrial development, or is a single access that forms part of a multiple property development it will not be classified as a domestic vehicle access (dropped kerb), and you cannot apply through this process.
+You must contact the Infrastructure Planning team to submit a ‘Major S184’ application, email: email@example.com

 A standard access is 4 dropped kerbs and 2 transition kerbs.
 Requests for a wider access will be considered, though may not always be granted.